carlosgonzalezcortado/TFM/README.md

 - Prints a clean CLI report **and** the exact **ChatGPT prompt** used for a baseline comparison.

 ### Labels (Spanish names)
-`predict.py` prints predictions mapped to a fixed ordering of 44 labels (43 emotions + “sin emoción”), e.g.: *alegría/entusiasmo, tristeza, ira/enfado, desconfianza/duda, ansiedad/preocupación, …*
+`predict.py` prints predictions mapped to a fixed ordering of 44 labels (43 emotions + “no emotion”), e.g.: *alegría/entusiasmo, tristeza, ira/enfado, desconfianza/duda, ansiedad/preocupación, …* (*joy/enthusiasm, sadness, anger/rage, distrust/doubt, anxiety/concern, …*)

 ### Dataset & model references
 - **KOTE**: 50k Korean online comments (250k cases) annotated for **43 emotions + NO EMOTION** through crowdsourcing.
 See the LREC‑COLING 2024 paper and HF dataset card.